Toltar/test-api/README.md

 ## How to Run

-All you need is to run:
+All you need is to create a `.env` file based off of the `.env_example` file given.
+Then run the api with the following docker command:

 ```bash
 docker compose up --build